quynhsun/testinggit/_posts/2023-08-10-BRITE_REU_students.md

 member: Ruben-Dries
 ---

 On Thursday August 10th Amelia Zug presented her Summer project in the Dries lab at the BRITE Mini-Symposium in the CDS building.
-Amelia did an amazing job, and together with members of our team, build both an experimental and computational pipeline for high-throughput modeling of cellular cross-talk that is compatible with spatial multiplexing approaches.
+Amelia did an amazing job, and together with members of our team, build an experimental and computational pipeline for high-throughput modeling of cellular cross-talk that is compatible with spatial multiplexing approaches.

 {%